projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    necessary information such as MADT.
 For a post-launched User VM, the DM builds its ACPI table dynamically.

--  **SW Load:** Prepare for each VM's SW configuration according to guest OS requirements, which may include kernel entry address, ramdisk address, bootargs, or zero page for launching bzImage.
-This is done by the hypervisor for pre-launched User VMs or Service VM, and the VM will start from the standard real mode or protected mode which is not related to the native environment.
-For post-launched User VMs, the VM's SW configuration is done by DM.
+-  **Software Load:** Prepare for each VM's software configuration according to guest OS requirements, which may include kernel entry address, ramdisk address, bootargs, or zero page for launching bzImage.
+This is done by the hypervisor for pre-launched User VMs or Service VM.
+The VM will start from the standard real mode or protected mode, which is not related to the native environment.
+For post-launched User VMs, the VM's software configuration is done by DM.

--  **Start VM:** The vBSP of vCPUs in this VM is kick to do schedule.
+-  **Start VM:** The vBSP of vCPUs in this VM is triggered to start scheduling.

 -  **Schedule vCPUs:** The vCPUs are scheduled to the corresponding physical processors for execution.